Sharing Hope, Deepening Connections, Aligning Action

 The program features national convenings on September 8 and 10 between 1pm and 4pm.

-Stay tuned for additional details and registration information.
-Registration for the forums is free and open to all staff and board members of grantmaking organizations and philanthropy-serving organizations, as well as Blue Sky advisors and invited guests.
+Registration is open to all staff and board members of grantmaking organizations and philanthropy-serving organizations, as well as Blue Sky advisors and invited guests.

 What We Are Learning

 On June 12th, MPC featured environmental and outdoor education organizations with a short webinar to learn about the devastating impacts of COVID-19 on organizations.
 With presentations from a number of leaders in the field and a robust discussion afterward, the session provides a good introduction to the challenges of our current context.

 Even in Maine, children and youth can feel disconnected with the natural world.
 The evidence is clear that connecting youth learning to the natural environment has positive impacts.

 The impacts of COVID-19 have illustrated the profound inequities that exist in all facets of our lives.
 Access to nature and quality outdoor education is no different.
 Everyone deserves the right to spend time outside and to experience the many benefits that nature provides.

 The evidence is clear that connecting youth learning to the natural environment has positive impacts.
 The Children and Nature Network’s research indicates improved outcomes in health and wellbeing and academic performance.
 Maine has ready access to natural landscapes and a strong network of practitioners who operate in a variety of settings: schools, camps, childcare centers, and in partnership with community-based organizations.
 Maine’s nature-based programs are supported through volunteers, school budgets, parent-teacher organizations, individuals’ donations, and philanthropic contributions from funders.